AnimeshSamal/ieunited.github.io/index.md

   <div class="column">
     <div class="content">
       <img src="image/xtacy (2).jpg"  style="width:100%">
-      <h3>Xtacy</h3>
+      <h3>Xtasy</h3>
-      <p>Xtacy:The most popular cultural fest among all the colleges in Odisha.There was an awesome atmosphere of the college for 3 days where many celebrities like Gajendra Verma ,.....attened the fest to entertain all students.I&E seniors also helped a lot for this fest .We all had the greatest 3 days of our lives. </p>
+      <p>Xtasy:The most popular cultural fest among all the colleges in Odisha.There was an awesome atmosphere of the college for 3 days where many celebrities like Gajendra Verma ,.....attend the fest to entertain all students.I&E seniors also helped a lot for this fest .We all had the greatest 3 days of our lives. </p>
     </div>
   </div>
 </div>